-This extremely useful course focuses on the skills needed to manage both print and digital editorial projects effectively.
-Via detailed case studies, you’ll be walked through all the practical tasks required for the job.
-You’ll also be given tips and guidance on how to manage everyday issues, drawing on digital project management strategies and solutions where applicable.
+This practical course focuses on the skills needed to effectively manage both print and digital editorial projects.
+Using in-depth case studies, you will be taken through the practical tasks required for the job.
+You will be given tips and guidance on managing everyday issues, drawing on digital project management strategies and solutions where applicable.

-By the end, you’ll have skills and knowledge that you can employ immediately, plus a number of generic checklists to use as tools in the future.
+By the end of the course, you will have gained skills and knowledge that you can use immediately.
+There will also be a range of checklists and spreadsheets to take away and use as tools in the future.

 Who will benefit from this course?

 Editors, desk editors, project editors, production editors and managing editors who are responsible for the management of complete editorial projects.

 - assess the scope, needs and risks of an editorial project

 - accurately estimate timings to produce a detailed and reliable schedule

 - create and maintain the project budget to ensure profitability